 Individual achievements were obtained by Josh Foster (One Day ‘B’) and Darren Hewson (captain of the One Day ‘D’ side), who won Association trophies for being the leading wicket taker and run scorer in their respective grades.

-The Graeme Ashley award for the best Club person was won by Vice President Jeff Tuthill, for both his monumental efforts as selector, and work on the Committee.
+The Graeme Ashley Award for the Best Club Person was won by Vice President Jeff Tuthill, for both his monumental efforts as selector and his work on the Committee.

-Josh Foster capped off a memorable year by taking home the Read/Waterer medallion for Club Champion, just edging out Paul Kalleske by a solitary vote.
+Josh Foster capped off a memorable year by taking home the Read/Waterer Medallion for Club Champion, just edging out First Grade captain Paul Kalleske by a solitary vote.

 Brad Mant went past 11,000 runs for the Spartans, with other milestones for runs coming from Andrew Walker (6000 career runs), Cunningham (5000), and Sean Wright and Mark Atkinson with 4000 career runs each.